Rexcrazy804/tile-cat-web/README.md

 [kenny.nl](https://kenney.nl/)

 # About
-This is a project that I am working on rather irregularly, this will updated once enough features are added.
-Please not that the game will take a while to load depending on your bandwidth during which the page will be blank.
+This is a project that I am working on rather irregularly, this will be updated whenver enough features are added.
+Please note that the game will take a while to load depending on your bandwidth during which the page will be blank.
 This game is written in Rust using the [Bevy Engine](https://github.com/bevyengine/bevy)